monsterxx03/snet/README.md

 - ss: use ss as upstream server
 - http: use http proxy server as upstream server(should support `CONNECT` method, eg: squid)
-- tls: use tls tunnel as upstream server(snet -tlsserver, `openssl genrsa -out server.key 2048`, `openssl req -new -x509 -key server.key -out server.pem -days 3650`)
+- tls: use snet tls tunnel as upstream server

 Since `snet` will modify iptables/pf, root privilege is required.